 As Scorpius (scorpion) makes its final appearance low in the west, look to the east to welcome back Orion (hunter) as it reappears in our evening skies.
 In Greek mythology, the mighty hunter Orion bragged he could defeat all animals.
 Not impressed, Gaia (goddess of Earth) sent the wily Scorpius to battle him who, in the ensuing battle, eventually defeated Orion.
-Both constellations were honoured with a place above us, but on opposite sides of our celestial sphere - forever chasing each other across the night skies.
+Both constellations were honoured with a place above us, but on opposite sides of our celestial sphere - forever chasing one other across the night skies.

-Towards the north, search for the "Great Square" of stars belonging to Pegasus (winged horse) who is busy galloping towards the west.
+Towards the north, search for the "Great Square" of stars belonging to Pegasus (winged horse) who is flying towards the west.

 One of our neighbouring galaxies, Andromeda, lies just below the stars in the horse's back leg (requires dark conditions to see).
 November is also the ideal time to observe three naked-eye galaxies in one viewing, including the Small and Large Magellanic Clouds towards the south.
+The Full Moon ('Milk Moon') on 15 November is also a Supermoon, the fourth and last Supermoon of the year.
+Just after sunset, look out for a very bright Venus towards the west and Saturn which can be seen high towards the north-west.
+Around 24 November, an additional two planets may be found just after sunset: Mercury very low to the west, and Jupiter just rising in the east.